bldl/emplace-spidermonkey/README.md

       logResult("Insert and update on existing key", m.get("key"), "updated");
   })();

-  // Test 4: Update nonexistent key (should not update, no effect) (function testUpdateNonexistentKey() {
+  // Test 4: Update non-existent key
+  // Expectation: should not update, no effect (function testUpdateNonexistentKey() {
       const m = new Map();